hanrive/a3web/README.md

 Week 13
 * Continue working on individual html code
 * Work on cohesiveness of webpages to ensure individual pages follow the template
+* Make edits/updates to CSS as needed

 Week 14
+* Ensure any and all interactive portions of the website works
+* Be sure webpages are cohesive
+* Make final edits to html code and CSS as needed
 * Have website ready on Thursday!

-1. Content -> Week 12
-    - November 25
-2. CSS -> Week 13
-    - December 2

 ## Together:
 1. Choose a template and fully understand how it works by Thursday November 23, so we can meet with Shawn during Friday's lab
 1. Work on CSS together

 ## Chloe:
+1. Write plain text content for both pages I am responsible for (by end of Week 12)
-1. Create/edit html code for a "Meet the Team" page
+2. Create/edit html code for a "Meet the Team" page (Week 13)
     * Showcase all 5 pet profiles
     * Once the template is approved by Shawn, it can adhere to the layout (CSS) of our chosen template (so after Friday the 24th).
-2. Create/edit html code for my pet profile (Steeler's)
+3. Create/edit html code for my pet profile of Steeler (Week 13)
     * Content will include his bio and the services he provides for our company. (interested in hydrology/wetlands, likes mapping in ArcGIS, and enjoys field work collecting stream data, water quality samples, and vegetation ID).
     * Layout will match template's CSS